4eshanb/Question-Answering-System/README.md

-    If the above method does not work, we use chunking with a grammar of "INNP: {<TO|IN><PRP.+|DT>?<JJ>*<NN.*>+<POS>?<NN.*>*}".If there was only one tree found in the sentence given this grammar, we return the INNP answer phrase in that tree without the pos tags.
+    If the above method does not work, we use chunking with a grammar of "INNP: {<TO|IN><PRP.+|DT>?<JJ>*<NN.*>+<POS>?<NN.*>*}".If there was only one tree found in the sentence given this grammar, the INNP answer phrase in that tree without the pos tags is returned.
     If there is more than one tree found in the sentence, we compare the last question word after tokenizing the question to see if that question word was in the sentnce.
 We find this word in the sentence and slice the sentence from this question word to the end of the sentence and return.